sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel/go_generate.md

 HERE
 ```

 Bazel expects to find outputs at a particular path, that's the obscure `$@` we saw earlier in the first `genrule` example.
-And no where is our current example, we mentioned it.
+If we look back at our `genrule` definition, we never mentioned it!

 We can edit the `cmd` attribute as following:

 ```
 genrule(
   # ...
   cmd = "$(execpath @com_github_khan_genqlient//:genqlient) $(location genql.yaml) && mv enterprise/cmd/frontend/internal/guardrails/dotcom/operations.go $@",
   # ...
 )
 ```

 And this time, when we build it, it works:

 ```
 $ bazel build enterprise/cmd/frontend/internal/guardrails/dotcom:generate_genql_yaml
 INFO: Analyzed target //enterprise/cmd/frontend/internal/guardrails/dotcom:generate_genql_yaml (0 packages loaded, 0 targets configured).
 INFO: Found 1 target...
 Target //enterprise/cmd/frontend/internal/guardrails/dotcom:generate_genql_yaml up-to-date: